Six Star Hash at a Glance

 Six star grading provides objective quality standards in concentrate markets where appearance alone can mislead buyers.
 Hash that looks impressive might leave significant residue, while modest-looking hash might melt completely clean.

 Producers use six star standards to evaluate their extraction techniques and starting material quality.
 Achieving consistent six star results requires precise temperature control, gentle handling, and high-quality source material.
 The rating system helps identify process improvements needed for premium products.
-Many processors now use freeze dryer equipment to preserve trichome quality in fresh frozen material before extraction.

 Collectors and connoisseurs rely on six star grading because it represents the pinnacle of traditional hash-making craftsmanship combined with modern extraction science.